Delleperche Joseph, CPA - Chairman

 Michelle is a 1996 Magna Cum Laude graduate of the University of Miami School of Law where she served on the University of Miami Law Review and was a member of the Order of the Coif.

-Prior to these, she served VP of Administration at Catalyst Miami, formerly known as the Human Services Coalition (HSC) for 11 years.
-There she gave oversight to the agency’s general operations, finance and Human Resources Management.
-Prior to her professional career and experience at HSC.
-Ms. Pierre worked as a Benefits/Human Resources Coordinator for the Goodwill Industries of South Florida.
-She also worked in the medical office management for over a decade in previous years.
+From 2000 to 2011, Ms. Pierre had worked for Catalyst Miami, formerly known as the Human Services Coalition (HSC) as the agency’s general operations, finance and human resources, she left the agency as the Vice President of Administration.
+Ms. Pierre also worked as a Benefits/Human Resources Coordinator for the Goodwill Industries of South Florida and she managed several medical offices for over a decade.

-Ms. Pierre received her Master in Business Administration and Human Resources Management and graduate certificate of Accounting from the University of Phoenix, her Bachelor in Human Resources Management from Trinity International University and her Associate Degree from Miami Dade College.
+Ms. Pierre received her Master degree in Business Administration and Human Resources Management along with a graduate certificate of Accounting from the University of Phoenix, her Bachelor degree in Human Resources Management from Trinity International University, and an Associate Degree from Miami Dade College.